Yashwanth-23/Pneumonia-detection-using-CNN/README.md

 Here you can download the [saved model.](https://github.com/Yashwanth-23/Pneumonia-detection-using-CNN/raw/main/trained.h5)

 You can use the saved model for predicting.
-Referefer the [colab notebook.](https://colab.research.google.com/drive/1fmcryIWDjmUZKOm04yMIbxgph5SQFdF0#scrollTo=qsUBmg6OqfCF)
+Refer the [colab notebook.](https://colab.research.google.com/drive/1fmcryIWDjmUZKOm04yMIbxgph5SQFdF0#scrollTo=qsUBmg6OqfCF)

 Dataset used : [here.](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia)